software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > - Start the implementation by adding the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project
 > - Add similar `SecurityConfig` and `UserDetailsServiceImpl` classes as instructed above
-> - See how the user registration is implemented in the [authentication example](https://github.com/software-development-project-1/authentication-example) project

 {: .important-title }